giantswarm/docs/src/content/overview/fleet-management/cluster-management/cluster-concepts/cluster-configuration/_index.md

 In the cluster, there are 3 main configuration sources:

-- Default provider-independent app config (comes from cluster chart; if some app has this, then this should be probably moved directly to the app repo itself)
+- Default provider-independent app configuration (comes from cluster chart; if some app has this, then this should probably be moved directly to the app repository itself)
-- Provider-specific app config (comes from cluster-<provider>)
+- Provider-specific app configuration (comes from cluster-<provider>)
-- Customer-specified app config (come from cluster-<provider> Helm values, it is probably specified in customer's gitops repo).
+- Customer-specified app configuration (come from cluster-<provider> Helm values, it's probably specified in customer's GitOps repository).